mims-harvard/CLEF/data_prep/README.md

 ## Cellular reprogramming experiments

-To process cellular reprogramming experiments, please use the script `cell_data_process.py`.
+To process the datasets of cellular reprogramming experiments, please use the script `cell_data_process.py`.
 The script is split into two steps: (1) Processing the raw trajectories and (2) Splitting the trajectories into train, validation, and test sets.

 Example commands are provided in `run_cell_process.sh`